Coronavirus, global warming are parallel problems we can conquer, if we act

 Studies have shown that well-designed policies can do both.
 For example, during the 2008 global financial crisis, the Swedish government provided fiscal stimulus for the development and improvement of green industries such as biofuels, biogas, batteries, solar cells and electric cars.
 This action provided a significant source of investment for those sectors and saved industry jobs while simultaneously providing environmental sustainability through reduced emissions.
 Investors are eager to reward such organizations.
 Recent stock market data suggest that companies that practice Environment Social Governance (ESG mutual funds) are outperforming traditional stocks traded on the Standard & Poor’s 500 index.
 This new phenomenon reflects investors’ interest in an organization’s long-range thinking and planning.

 The time to build resiliency is now.
 We can flatten the curve by investing in greener economic systems and build smaller and less complex supply chains that could easily bounce back.
-We can flatten the curve by curbing carbon emissions by disincentivizing the use of fossil fuels and rewarding the use of energy from solar, wind, tides and other renewables.
+We can flatten the curve by curbing carbon emissions and by disincentivizing the use of fossil fuels and rewarding the use of energy from solar, wind, tides and other renewables.

 We owe it to the next generation to act.
 They shouldn’t have to wait decades to marvel at snowcapped mountains.